elastic/ecs/rfcs/text/0000-multiple-users.md

 when there's more than one user present on the event. `user.*` fields at the root of the event represent the user performing the action.

-In many cases, events that only mention one user are fine populating the user fields at the root of the event.
+In many cases, events that only mention one user should populate the user fields at the root of the event, even if the user is not the one performing the action.

 In cases where a purpose-specific user field such as `url.username` is populated, `user.name` should also be populated with the same user name.